EliaECoyote/js-storage-wrap/README.md

 ## Contibruting

 Any pull request / ideas for improvements or bugfixing is welcome.\
-This repository manages semantic versioning with the [semantic release module](https://github.com/semantic-release/semantic-release)
+This repository manages semantic versioning.

 ## License